Zweihorn/Zweihorn_fascicle/README.md

 Furthermore, the Open Source Initiative (OSI) **approves** of EUPL-1.2 and agrees, that **public domain doesn't exist in Europe**.

+The 'Disclaimer of Warranty' according to Article 7 EUPL is an essential part of the Licence and a condition for the grant of any rights to the Work.

 #### Licence compatibility from the EUPL ‘Appendix’

 ‘Compatible Licences’ according to Article 5 EUPL are: